morinlab/ProDuSe/docs/source/Quick Start.rst

     fastqs=/path/to/Sample2/fastq.R1,/path/to/Sample2/fastq.R2
     max_mismatch=2

-These parameters will be used for that sample alone
+These parameters will be used for that sample alone.

-.. note:: Parameters specified in the sample configuration file override ProDuSe configuration file paramters for that sample, while ProDuSe configuration file parameters override command line parameters for ALL samples
+.. note:: Parameters specified in the sample configuration file override ProDuSe configuration file parameters for that sample, while ProDuSe configuration file parameters override command line parameters for ALL samples

-When running ProDuSe, this sample configuration file can be specified instead of fastq files
+When running ProDuSe, this sample configuration file will be specified instead of fastq files.

 If ProDuSe is installed::